rzietal/FIT.jl/README.md

 ```

 fit2table returns flex table with the data contained in the .fit file.
-Missing values are indicate with julia missing type.
+Missing values are indicates with julia Missing type.
 Timestamp is seconds since UTC 00:00 Dec 31 1989